jumogehn/vimrc/README.md

 - Bug report,
 - etc. (Lunch or coffee is possible ^^)

-Your happy use of this small script also welcome.
+Your happy use of this small script is surely welcome.

 ## Install Guide